JuanFelipeRestrepoBuitrago/Software-Topics/workshops/workshop1/README.md

 username: root
 password: 123
 ```
+If fails, try to log in again after a few seconds.
 5. Create a new database named `workshop1_teis`
 6. Once you have finished running the project, you can stop the containers by running in the workshop1 folder:
 ```bash